-The corporate name is Kungsleden Aktiebolag, a public limited liability company (publ).
+The company name is Kungsleden Aktiebolag, a public limited liability company (publ)

 The registered office is in the Municipality of Stockholm (Sweden).